 Our approach is unique because our team is located on-site, in the school.
 This allows us to develop meaningful relationships which are integral to addressing and moving through trauma, creating protective factors, and enhancing student success.

 - A school-based resource center for students

-- Prevention and early intervention student training (e.g. child trafficking and exploitation, intimate partner violence, conflict resolution, etc.)
+- Prevention training for students (e.g. child trafficking and exploitation, intimate partner violence, conflict resolution)